wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 To configure a Policy Enforcer, unlike keycloak.json, `policy-enforcer-config` must be used instead of just `policy-enforcer`.

 You also need to specify the Java EE security config that would normally go in the `web.xml`.
 The Spring Boot Adapter will set the `login-method` to `KEYCLOAK` and configure the `security-constraints` at startup time.
-Hereâ€™s an example configuration:
+Here¡¯s an example configuration:

 ```
 keycloak.securityConstraints[0].authRoles[0] = admin